Habit Stacker

 Why Does Increasing Productivity Matter?

-You want to work on increasing your productivity because of how valuable time is.
+is.
 There is nothing you can do to get time back in your life.
-Once the time is spent, it's gone forever.
-Money does not work in this same way, yet it's often treated as if it's more valuable than time.
+Once time is spent, its gone forever.
+Money does not work in this same way and yet its often treated as if its more valuable than time.

 Think about how you would feel if you lost $1000 cash.
-You would go on a crazy hunt looking for that money, and you would be sick to your stomach thinking about how you lost that much money.
-But people do not act this way when they waste hours in their days and weeks, but why?
-You can get $1000 dollars back, but you can't get even 1 minute of your time back.
+You would go on a crazy hunt looking for that money and you would be sick to your stomach thinking about how you lost that much money.
+But people do not act this way when they waste hours in their days and weeks but why?
+You can get $1000 dollars back, but you can’t get even 1 minute of your time back.

 • You can lose money and get it back